ExtraHop/code-examples/README.md

 For more information, see [Create a device group through the REST API](https://docs.extrahop.com/current/rest-create-device-group/).

+### lambda-traffic-mirror

+This Python script automatically mirrors traffic from EC2 instances to your ExtraHop Reveal(x) 360 sensors.

+For more information, see [Automate traffic mirroring for Reveal(x) 360 with Lambda](https://docs.dev.extrahop.com/current/rx360-lambda-traffic-mirror/)

 ### py-rx360-auth

 This Python script generates a temporary API access token and then authenticates two simple requests with the token that retrieve devices and device groups from the Reveal(x) 360 REST API.